Incident DetailsCause of Death:

 Deputy Gardner died the following day and Deputy Cox suffered severe wounds and remained paralyzed until his death nearly two years later.

-The 30- and 35-year-old suspects were found 16 years later as inmates at the Kentucky State Penitentiary in Frankfort.
+The 35- and 39-year-old suspects were found 16 years later as inmates at the Kentucky State Penitentiary in Frankfort.
 They escaped to avoid extradition to Indiana one day before their sentences were served for bank robbery and setting on fire the city of Cadiz.

-The older brother was charged with murder, convicted by a jury of manslaughter of both deputies and sentenced to 2 to 21 years in prison.
+The younger brother was charged with murder, convicted by a jury of manslaughter of both deputies and sentenced to 2 to 21 years in prison.

 Deputy Cox was survived by his wife and 12-year-old son.
 He had been deputized that day for the arrest.